-The Yarmouth runestone, whose translation by Henry Phillips Jr. inspired his brother-in-law to choose Thorfinn Karlsefni as a suitable subject, was one of many dubious “Viking runestones” found throughout North America in the 19th century.
-We discussed some of those runestones in Series 8’s “Westward, Huss.”
+The Yarmouth runestone, whose translation by Henry Phillips Jr. inspired his brother-in-law to choose Thorfinn Karlsefni as a suitable subject, was one of many dubious “Viking runestones” found throughout North America in the Nineteenth Century (“Westward, Huss”).

 One of the pieces commissioned for the Ellen Phillips Samuel Memorial was Sir Jacob Epstein’s “Social Consciousness.”
 Unfortunately, it the finished piece couldn’t fit into the plan and was relocated to the University of Pennsylvania.
 Early in his career, one of Epstein’s most important patrons was John Quinn.
-Quinn was also a patron of Romanian sculptor Constantin Brancusi, whose brush with the law we covered in Series 1’s “The Brouhaha.”
+Quinn was also a patron of Romanian sculptor Constantin Brancusi (“The Brouhaha”).

 - Brown, R. Balfour.
 Description of Runic Stones Found Near Yarmouth, Nova Scotia.
 Self-published, 1896.